deptofdefense/dds-at-DEFCON/CPX-simplesat/README.md

 The satellite you will be interacting with is made out of a  [Circuit Playground Express](https://www.adafruit.com/product/3333) and [CRICKIT](https://www.adafruit.com/product/3093).
 It talks to the ground station via the Inferred receiver and transmitter on each CPX board.
 Due to this, sometimes a message may not be decoded properly.
 If you think the state of the satellite is incorrect, then type "!reset" on your turn to resync it to your current state in the game.

-Your goal in the game is to gain as much control of the satellite as you can by outwitting both its onboard systems and the remote ground station controlling it.
+Using the game ICD, your goal in the game is to gain as much control of the satellite as you can by outwitting both its onboard systems and the remote ground station controlling it.

 ### Game Documents